Gary-ForestStaking/aptos/Test2.md

 mkdir ~/$WORKSPACE/config
 cp docker/compose/aptos-node/validator.yaml ~/$WORKSPACE/config/validator.yaml
 ```
-Edit the file so it looks similar to below changing testnet to what you set in the command "export WORKSPACE=testnet" and username in this example its alice from the command "export USERNAME=alice"
+Edit the file so it looks similar to below changing testnet to what you set in the command "export WORKSPACE=testnet"
 ```bash
 nano ~/$WORKSPACE/config/validator.yaml
 ```